techidaily/site-games-able/source/_posts/dive-into-new-realms-shifting-from-minecraft-bedrock-to-java-network-using-geysermc.md

  One of the biggest issues is mod compatibility.
 Mods aren’t something that can be easily translated to different versions of Minecraft.
 You’ll be limited by simpler mods, like ones that a vanilla Java Edition player can still join.

  There are also more fundamental limitations that have no workarounds, like crafting in the 2x2 menu in creative mode, distinguishing between left and right clicks in the inventory, and a bunch more.
-You can check out the list of the latest limitations on the[official GeyserMC wiki](https://wiki.geysermc.org/geyser/current-limitations/) to find out all the limitations they know about.
+You can check out the list of the latest limitations on the [official GeyserMC wiki](https://wiki.geysermc.org/geyser/current-limitations/) to find out all the limitations they know about.

  While it has limitations, this can rarely get in the way of having fun.
 Now you don’t have to be worried that you and your friend have different versions of Minecraft.
 We hope this guide has helped you enjoy Minecraft with your friends no matter what they’re playing on.